Gubaer/dart-dining-philosophers/README.md

     # run a conference with 5 philosophers
     $ dart bin/dinner5.dart -n 5
     ```

-The other simulations are ad-hoch implemetations.
+The other simulations are ad-hoc implementations.

 ## Notes
 *  Most of the simulations in this package are ad-hoc solutions for the